zaedaamrin/theta_project/README.md

 5. **Push to GitHub**:
    After creating the branch, click `Publish Branch` at the bottom of the VSCode window, and VSCode will automatically push your new branch to GitHub.

-## Istall packages within a Docker environment:
+## Install packages within a Docker environment:
 To install packages using `npm install` within a Docker environment, you typically include the necessary commands in your `Dockerfile` or execute them within the running Docker container.
 Here's a step-by-step guide to explain how you can install npm packages like `react-router-dom` in a Docker environment.

 ### Steps to Install `npm install` in Docker Environment: